IBM/terratorch/docs/encoder_decoder_factory.md

 ## Necks

-Necks are the glue between encoder and decoder.
+Necks are the connectors between encoder and decoder.
 They can perform operations such as selecting elements from the output of the encoder ([SelectIndices][terratorch.models.necks.SelectIndices]), reshaping the outputs of ViTs so they are compatible with CNNs ([ReshapeTokensToImage][terratorch.models.necks.ReshapeTokensToImage]), amongst others.

 Necks are `nn.Modules`, with an additional method `process_channel_list` which informs the [EncoderDecoderFactory][terratorch.models.encoder_decoder_factory.EncoderDecoderFactory] about how it will alter the channel list provided by `encoder.out_channels`.